amirrezabsh/Pretrained-Object-Detection-NN-Models-Fine-Tuning-using-RL/README.md

 This project explores how to fine-tune the post-processing decisions of pretrained object detectors via reinforcement learning.
-Instead of retraining YOLO weights, we train an RL agent (Stable-Baselines3 PPO) to adjust post-processing knobs (confidence threshold, NMS IoU, and max detections) on top of a frozen detector, maximizing IoU with ground-truth boxes.
+Instead of retraining YOLO weights, we train an RL agent (Stable-Baselines3 PPO) to adjust post-processing knobs (confidence threshold and NMS IoU) on top of a frozen detector, maximizing IoU with ground-truth boxes.

 ## Repository Layout

 - `envionments/threshold_refinement.py` – Gymnasium environment that wraps a detector;
-  actions jointly adjust confidence threshold, NMS IoU, and max detections.
+  actions jointly adjust confidence threshold and NMS IoU.
 Rewards are IoU deltas with a small box-count penalty.
 - `utility/metrics.py` – IoU helper shared between the environment and evaluation.
 - `utility/dataset.py` – Loaders for YOLO-format datasets plus a torchvision-backed Pascal VOC 2007 adapter with optional auto-download support.